angelyoung24/instructions-on-rails/README.md

 2. cd into project folder

-3. open file in sublime
+3. open file in sublime or preffered text editor

 4. type rails g controller "name of controller"